 Apart from blanking out the screams of my ever increasingly blocked arteries, I don’t do much else.
 I love my photography.
 I have a weird obsession with Excel spreadsheets, including one particularly dark chapter in my life when I built my own searchable thesaurus that I’ve never used since.
 I love stuffing as much food as humanly possible into my mouth.
 Oh, and I also enjoy vacuuming.
 I’m left handed, with some things, like writing, and right handed with other things, like guitar, and right handed with some things but left handed with others depending on the situation.
 I can only cut with a knife in my right hand but can only butter with a knife in my left hand.
 I’m a bit odd like that.
 Oh, and of course, I’ve never had a girlfriend, but if you’re in the Teesside area and are incredibly desperate and have lost the will to live, give me a call.
 It’s 10 seconds you won’t regret.
 For very long…

 I attended a secondary school for five years.
 Spent most of it rebelling and flunking.
 I did get an A in art, though.
 I then went to college.
 I flunked most of that, too.
 Did get an A-level in art.
 I then tried to get into university, at which point it probably comes as no surprise to learn I didn’t get in.
 I did go to another college and got a BTEC National Diploma in… yes, art again.
-I’ve done nothing with these grades and since, have spent six odd years on unemployment benefits.
-I’ve also never had a friend.
-So if you’re in the Teesside area and you’re looking to make friends with the biggest arsehole with the biggest dose of OCD you’ve ever encountered (seriously, I like my coasters equal distances from the edge of the table), do get in touch.
+I did nothing with these grades, spending six years on unemployment benefits, until, on one snowy day at the end of November, 2017, I finally gained employment as a graphic designer for a small, yet perfectly formed, company.

 I also can’t swim or ride a bike.
 It’s not relevant, but it’s cropped up rather a lot over the years, for some reason…